 Barcelona’s Monumental will not be a mosque

-The Balañá Group, owner of the land, has categorically denied that it is negotiating the reconversion of the old Monumental bullring into a large mosque built thanks to a donation from an emir of Qatar.
+The Balañá Group, owner of the land, has flatly denied that it is negotiating the conversion of the old Monumental bullring into a large mosque built thanks to a donation from an emir of Qatar.

-This is the information that has been published since last January by some media and that emerges and resurfaces, with increasingly extravagant details that are taken for granted, such as for example that the minaret would reach 300 meters in height (the central tower of the Sagrada Família will someday be the tallest building in the city, with 172 meters) or that the planned investment would reach 2,200 million euros, a real barbarity.
+This is the information that has been published since last January by some media outlets and that emerges and resurfaces, with increasingly extravagant details that are taken for granted, such as that the minaret would reach 300 meters in height (the central tower of the Sagrada Família will one day be the tallest building in the city, with 172 meters) or that the planned investment would reach 2,200 million euros, a real barbarity.

-Mayor Xavier Trias himself has said that, although it would be logical for Barcelona to have a mosque, it does not make sense that the Monumental would be one, and with these figures, after comparing it with the budget of the Disseny Hub -which cost 90 million-“If I were to invent, I would like the Monumental to become a great museum of childhood”, he said as an example.
+The mayor Xavier Trias himself has said that, although it would be logical for there to be a mosque in Barcelona, it would be the Monumental and with those figures it does not make sense, after comparing it with the budget of the Disseny Hub – which cost 90 million – “If we were to invent, I would like the Monumental to become a great museum of childhood”, he has assured as an example.

-There is no indication whatsoever of the reality of this supposed project, however, and as happens on numerous occasions, the hoax has spread like wildfire.
+There is no indication of the reality of this alleged project, however, and as on numerous occasions, the hoax has spread like wildfire.

-There are explanations and motives for all tastes; from biased interpretations that accuse the Generalitat de Catalunya of wanting to attract the sympathies of the resident Muslim community to support its pro-independence project, to getting rid of the old bullrings as happened with the Plaza de las Arenas, since 2011 reconverted into a shopping center, to try to avoid that an eventual political change would bring back the bullfights to the city of Barcelona.
+There are explanations and reasons for all tastes; from biased interpretations that accuse the Generalitat de Catalunya of wanting to attract the sympathies of the resident Muslim community to support its independence project, to getting rid of the old bullfighting arenas as happened with the Plaza de las Arenas, since 2011 converted into a shopping center, to try to prevent an eventual political change from bringing bullfights back to Barcelona.

-In this sense, the leader of UpB, Jordi Portabella (ERC), has pronounced himself in this sense, who has considered that it is a trial balloon to “see if someone gets nervous, so that someone wonders if it would be better for bullfights to be held again or if the City Council should buy the Monumental for this astronomical figure”.
+In this sense, the leader of UpB, Jordi Portabella (ERC), has spoken out, who has considered that it is a trial balloon to “see if someone gets nervous, so that someone wonders if it would be better for bullfights to be held again or if the City Council should buy the Monumental for this astronomical figure”.

-Be that as it may, it is not the first time that this hoax appears on the scene, since in the middle of the real estate bubble there was also speculation about the sale of the said land, but in the end it became clear that there had been no real offer.
+Be that as it may, it is not the first time that this hoax appears on the scene since in the middle of the real estate bubble there was also speculation about the sale of these lands, making it clear in the end that there had been no real offer.

 Author: Nizzar Vizcaino